DrDaveTurner/HPC-User/episodes/python.md

 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- "What are the strengths and weaknesses of programming with Python"
+- What are the strengths and weaknesses of programming with Python?
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- "Analyze the merits of programming in Python"
+- Analyze the merits of programming in Python.
-- "Learn how to work with virtual environments"
+- Learn how to work with virtual environments.
-- "Learn about common performance-oriented libraries"
+- Learn about common performance-oriented libraries.
 ::::::::::::::::::::::::::::::::::::::::::::::::

----

 ### Python performance